stako/Trueflight/README.md

 **Does it work for other classes?**
 No. Trueflight is tailored specifically for Hunters and their unique shot mechanics.

+**Why does the auto shot bar stutter during the cooldown period?**
+This happens if you try to cast Auto Shot while it's already active.
+Typically this would be from an instant shot (Arcane/Chimera/Explosive Shot) macro that has Auto Shot included in it.
+Using such a macro will trigger Auto Shot's retry timer, which can delay your next Auto Shot by up to 0.5 seconds.
+See point #4 from Sixx's article on the Blizzard forums [here](https://us.forums.blizzard.com/en/wow/t/classic-hunter-the-retry-timer/542470).

+TLDR: Remove `/cast !Auto Shot` from your non-Auto Shot macros.
+It's bad for your DPS.

 ## 🛠️ Contributing / Feedback

 Have a suggestion or found a bug?
 Open an issue or submit a pull request on [GitHub](https://github.com/stako/Trueflight).